 The script by Ian Shorr and Todd Stein is based on the book “The Reincarnationist Papers”.
 The script is riddled with so many plot holes that it becomes unforgivable by the time the third reel rolls and we enter the ever more implausible track that the movie dives head first into.
 The script spends a lot of time having characters talking about the Infinites (including a few snooze-worthy voiceovers by Walhberg).
 The writers and director have no concept that in movies, it’s better to show than tell.
 The script also spends an inordinate amount of time world building – and again via speeches.

 It does not help that Antoine Fuqua is seemingly uninterested in making the exposition scenes interesting or the action sequences exciting.
 Fuqua has not had a truly good film since Training Day (2001).
 He has had some mediocre films since then, but nothing extraordinary.
 Infinite is below even mediocrity.
 The film is littered with shoddy visual effects work.
-The action in the film is laughably bad and some of it so completely lacking in excitement that it is boring.
+The action in the film is laughably bad and is a lot of it completely lacking in excitement.

 The production design of the film left me scratching my head also.
 One big thing was why do the Infinites feel the need to brand everything?
 There’s Infinite branding on the seats in the Aston Martins.
 There’s Infinite branding on the (Infinite?) corporate jet.
 There’s Infinite branding everywhere.
 Was this some meta-way for the movie to try to sell Happy Meal toys?

 The other thing about the production design was that while the movie hops around the globe and around in time, there’s nothing that differentiates places or times.
 Everything seems to be the same coat of off-white paint.